rocky1638/rocky1638.github.io/content/graph-database.md

 ## pros

-- [p] useful for modeling complex relationships like social networks.
+- useful for modeling complex relationships like social networks.
-- [p] great for [[evolvability]]; they can be easily extended to include new entities or relationships.
+- great for [[evolvability]]; they can be easily extended to include new entities or relationships.

 ## how are graph databases structured?